vespa-engine/documentation/en/tutorials/text-search.md

 and there are significant differences between [index and attribute](../text-matching.html#index-and-attribute).
 The above schema includes default `match` modes for `attribute` and `index` property for visibility.

-Note that we are enabling the usage of [BM25](../reference/bm25.html) for the fields `title` and `body` by including `index: enable-bm25`.

-The only field that is not in the dataset is the `language` field.
+Note that we are enabling the usage of [BM25](../reference/bm25.html) for `title`, `body` and `url`. by including `index: enable-bm25`.
+The language field is the only field not in the msmarco dataset.
 We hardcode its value to "en" since the dataset is English.
 Using `set_language` avoids automatic language detection and uses the value when processing the other text fields.
 Read more in [linguistics](../linguistics.html).